Blackwell Island Light: History

 Pray for his soul when he dies.

 The lighthouse was operated by the City instead of the U.S. Lighthouse Board.
 In its 1893 annual report, the Lighthouse Board generally praised the operations of Blackwell Island Lighthouse, but indicated that the Board had been unfairly criticized because of the City's occasional failure to keep the light in operation.
 The Board advocated banning private lights.
 The 1917 U.S. Coast Pilot indicated that there was a private light at the north end of the island.

 The light was operated until about 1940.
 In the 1970s, the lighthouse was partially restored.
 The restoration was completed in 1998.
 A second restoration project commenced in 2021 which changed the design of the lantern and lamp bell on the roof as well as a working decorative lens.
 The project was completed in 2022 to coincide with the lighthouse's 150th anniversary.

 Architecture

 Maintenance of the Blackwell Island Light, including temporary removal of the lighthouse cap and gallery railings, on October 25, 2021.

 The lighthouse is approximately 50 ft tall.
 It is constructed of gray gneiss, rough ashlar that was quarried on the island by inmates from the penitentiary.
 It has an octagonal base and an octagonal shaft.
 There is an entrance on the south side under a projecting gable and a pointed Gothic arch.
 Two south-facing slit windows in the shaft light the interior.
 At the top of the shaft there is a band of ornamented corbels below the gallery, which is surrounded by an iron railing.
 The lantern is octagonal with a shallow conical roof.
 An 1893 photograph and a 1903 movie show that it probably had a much taller, steeper conical cap when it was built.
 The optics were provided by the U.S. Lighthouse Board.

+In popular culture

+The lighthouse appears as a location in the video games Blackwell Unbound and The Blackwell Convergence as the "Roosevelt Island Lighthouse."